puthli/breakout-rooms/README.md

 # breakout-rooms
 Breakout-rooms add-on to to the Jitsi Meet and Jitsi Videobridge projects.
+Also includes a prometheus endpoint for the videoserver that you can poll to get statistics.

 ## prerequisites
 - Docker